My recovery from manic depression has been an evolution, not a sudden miracle. – Patty Duke

-Those with bipolar disorder experience distinct and intense emotional states called "mood episodes."
+People who have bipolar disorder experience distinct and intense emotional states called “mood episodes.”
 Mania is an overly joyful or excited mood, whereas a sad, hopeless state is a depressive episode.
-Sometimes, a mood episode contains symptoms of both mania and depression, which is called a "mixed state."
+Sometimes, a mood episode contains symptoms of both mania and depression, which is called a “mixed state.”

 These mood episodes bring extreme changes in energy, activity, sleep and behavior.
 The signs and symptoms of depressive and manic states are described in further detail below.

 What Causes Bipolar Disorder?

 Doctors aren’t entirely positive what causes bipolar disorder.
 We do know that bipolar disorder often runs in families – children with a parent or sibling with bipolar disorder are 4-6 times more likely to develop bipolar disorder.
 There’s growing evidence that environmental and lifestyle choices may also have an effect on bipolar disorder.

 The exact cause of bipolar disorder is unknown, but several factors may be involved, such as:

 - Biological differences.
 People with bipolar disorder appear to have physical changes in their brains.
 The significance of these changes is still uncertain but may eventually help pinpoint causes.